harshhariramani22/Group9-project-repo/README.md

 ## Authors

 **[Optional]** If what is being submitted is an individual Lab or Assignment, you may simply include your name and email address.
-Otherwise list the members of your group.
+The list of members of our group are:

 * [Adarsh Kannan Iyengar](adarsh.kannan@dal.ca) - *(Developer)*
 * [Elizabeth James](elizabeth.james@dal.ca) - *(Developer)*